Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

-In addition to the classic "Little House" Books, a series of American children's novels written by Laura Ingalls Wilder, based on her childhood and adolescence in the American Midwest (Wisconsin, Kansas, Minnesota, South Dakota, and Missouri) between 1870 and 1894, did you know there are series of semi-fictional books about Laura's Scottish great-grandmother, Martha?
-Although not much is known about the real Martha Morse and her daughter Charlotte Tucker, a letter written by Laura’s sister, Grace Ingalls Dow, states that her great-grandmother, Martha Morse, was the daughter of a Scottish laird who married someone the family considered "beneath her station."
+In addition to the classic "Little House" Books, a series of American children's novels written by Laura Ingalls Wilder, based on her childhood and adolescence in the American Midwest in the late 19th century, there is an additional modern series of semi-fictional books about Laura's Scottish great-grandmother, Martha.
+Although little is known about the real Martha Morse and her daughter Charlotte Tucker, a letter written by Laura’s sister, Grace Ingalls Dow, states that her great-grandmother, Martha Morse, was the daughter of a Scottish laird who married "beneath her station."

 During several weekends in the summer and fall, Laura Ingalls Wilder Pageants and festival days take place in De Smet, South Dakota, Walnut Grove, Minnesota, and Pepin County, Wisconsin, recognizing the legacy of American author Laura Ingalls Wilder (1867 – 1957), best known for her Little House on the Prairie series of children's books based on her childhood in a settler and pioneer family.